 Course Length: Starts late Saturday evening, finishes midday Saturday (7 nights)

-Schedule: Emma will run three hour and a half seminars (one on Sunday, one on Tuesday and one on Thursday) and meet individually with each participant on Friday to offer feedback on your first chapter, synopsis and Novel Mapping document (which Emma will help you develop during the seminars).
-Outside of these times, if you are a Studio Retreat who have independent time to write, if you are on a mentored retreat or course, you will develop your manuscript with dedicated writing time and feedback/teaching sessions.
-See the page for your particular course or retreat: Mentored Retreat, A Writer Prepares or A Writer Progresses
+Schedule: Emma will run three seminars (one on Sunday, one on Tuesday and one on Thursday) and meet individually with each participant individually during the week to offer feedback on your first chapter, synopsis and Novel Mapping document (which Emma will help you develop during the seminars).
+Outside of these times, you have independent time to write and implement the tools of the masterclass into your own book.

 Travel Details: Free pick-up (Saturday) and drop-off (Saturday) at Nantes Atlantique International Airport (You can arrive via plane or train).
 Full details here.

 - Drop-off 13:15

 Meals & Drinks: Breakfast, lunch & dinner each day, including wine & cocktails.
 Coffee, tea, juices, soft drinks and snacks available all the time.

 Accommodation: Misse guest rooms have been designed to be the perfect writer’s space year-round: you’ll have comfort, quiet, privacy and a wonderful view over your surroundings.
 All of our guest rooms have en suite bathrooms.
 For more details see our rooms page.

 Cost: £895.
 The total price (includes EVERYTHING except travel to France).
 To secure a place a deposit of £300 is due at the time of booking; the balance is due 45 days before the course starts.